Geometric framework to predict structure from function in neural networks: Accounting for noise

 Finally, we empirically tested our theory for a recurrent network (Figs.~\ref{fig:highDsims}D,~\ref{fig:highDsims}E), where our treatment of noise is only approximate.
-Here we constructed a single configuration with non-negative driven neuron responses and orthogonal presynaptic patterns for the target neuron (Appendix E).
-Driven neurons were not allowed to make synapses onto themselves.
+For this purpose, we considered networks without the self-coupling terms, $\cN = \cI+\cD-1$.
+We constructed a single random configuration with non-negative driven neuron responses and orthogonal presynaptic patterns for one of the driven neurons\footnote{We performed this numerical experiment with several random configurations to confirm that the results did not qualitatively depend on the random sample.} (Appendix F).
+This driven neuron could thus serve as the target neuron for our analyses.
+Note that it is sometimes possible to orthogonalize the input patterns for more than one driven neuron, but this is irrelevant to our analysis and is not pursued here.
 We then used gradient descent learning to find around 4500 networks that approximated the desired fixed points with variable accuracy.
 For technical simplicity, we first found connectivity matrices using a proxy cost function that treated the network as if it were feedforward.
 We then simulated the neural network dynamics with these weights and correctly evaluated the model's error as prescribed by Eq. (\ref{error}).
-This network ensemble revealed that constrained and semi-constrained dimensions accurately explained the structure of the solution space for non-zero errors as well (Fig.~\ref{fig:highDsims}D).
-Moreover, the theory correctly predicted how the number of certain synapses would decrease as a function of \(\cE\) (Fig.~\ref{fig:highDsims}E, yellow circles), and we never found a numerical violation of the theoretical certainty condition that included nonlinearity and noise (Fig.~\ref{fig:highDsims}E, no red crosses).
-Here accurate predictions did not require us to account for topological error surface transitions.
-In contrast, although our simulations usually agreed with the predictions of the linear theory (Fig.~\ref{fig:highDsims}E, cyan circles), they could also disagree (Fig.~\ref{fig:highDsims}E, blue crosses).
-More simulations and theory are needed to fully understand when the certainty conditions with error apply to recurrent networks, but the current simulations are clearly encouraging.